v1n4k/DualTF-FLsim/dualflsim/README.md

 1.  **`run_simulation.py`**: This is the main entry point.
 It initializes Ray, defines the Flower strategy (`FedAvg`), and starts the simulation with 10 clients.
 2.  **`dualflsim/client_app.py`**: Defines the Flower `ClientApp`.
 It handles loading the model and data for each client and calls the `train` and `test` functions.
 3.  **`dualflsim/task.py`**: Contains the core machine learning logic:
-    -   **`load_data`**: Loads the 'seasonal' dataset and partitions it among the clients.
-It also generates the frequency-domain data.
+    -   **`load_data`**: Loads the configured dataset (see Dataset Selection section) and partitions it among the clients using a Dirichlet quantity split.
+It also generates the frequency-domain data via grand-window FFT.
     -   **`train`**: Implements the self-supervised training logic for both the time and frequency models.
     -   **`test`**: Implements the evaluation logic, which calculates anomaly scores, finds the best F1-score via threshold simulation, and returns the final metrics.
 4.  **`dualflsim/model/`**: Contains the PyTorch definitions for the `AnomalyTransformer` and `FrequencyTransformer`.